emidombek/nomada-photo/docs/README.md

   - Wireframes were made using the Quickmockup Plugin in Adobe XD.

 - Code and Implementation:
-  - VS code, Git, GitHub and Gitpages were used to code and deploy the website.
+  - VSCode, Git, GitHub and Gitpages were used to code and deploy the website.
 I used the Code Academy Template to create my repo on GitHub.

 - Learning Resources:
   - W3 schools for CSS